-The proposed amendments to the Sawmill Wells Park Sector Plan establish a circulation master plan for a Focus Area within the two neighborhoods.
+The amendments to the Sawmill Wells Park Sector Plan establish a circulation master plan for a Focus Area within the two neighborhoods.
 The Focus Area is defined approximately on the north by Interstate 40 (I-40), on the west by Rio Grande Boulevard, on the south by Mountain Road, and on the east by 12th Street, Bellamah Avenue NW, and 8th Street.

 This area is called out because of the rapidly changing character of this portion of the Sawmill and Wells Park neighborhoods, undergoing transformation from large tracts of industrial uses to mixed-use development including residences, commercial, retail, cultural, and live-work uses.